 These days, a growing number of Americans realize there's a lot more to ramen than the dried bricks you can buy with loose change at the supermarket.
 Ramen restaurants are popping up all over the country and serving traditional styles, and thanks to Sun Noodle, you can even make instant ramen that's totally respectable.

 But while people are getting used to eating great ramen, making it at home is still a stretch.
-Preparing a tonkotsu broth takes at least a day—add to that finding the right noodles and preparing the toppings and you've got a serious project on your hands.
+Preparing a tonkotsu broth takes at least a day—add to that finding the right noodles and preparing the toppings, and you've got a serious project on your hands.
 But it's worth the effort for a bowl of rich, creamy, hearty ramen.
 If you're ready to give it a try, we've rounded up our favorite recipes for classic (and not-so-classic) broths and flavorful toppings like marinated eggs and braised pork.
 And if you're feeling especially ambitious, we have a thorough guide to making fantastic ramen noodles at home.

 Chashu is another standard ramen topping.
 It starts with pork belly, which gets rolled up and braised in soy sauce, sesame oil, rice vinegar, sugar, and grated ginger.
-After the pork is done cooking we let it set overnight the fridge before slicing.
+After the pork is done cooking, we let it sit overnight in the fridge before slicing.
 You can reheat it in hot ramen broth, but even better is to hit the pork with a blowtorch to give it a crispy char.

 Once you've mastered a basic mayu, you can use it as a base for other condiments.
 For something with more of a kick, we like to blend up the garlic oil with minced Thai bird chilies, fresh garlic, and toasted sesame seeds ground with a mortar and pestle.